 The CE transition is a process, which consists of several phases.
 Consequently, a monitoring framework may be designed to evaluate the transition progress of all CE aspects in these phases.
-A national monitoring framework should follow the logical approach to include both, CE macro-level metrics measuring outcomes as well as metrics for the transition process towards a CE.
-Therefore, metrics should be divided into measures for activities enabling the transition and actual outcomes of a CE.
-In the monitoring tool Circulytics by Ellen MacArthur Foundation (2020) a distinction is made between the desired outcomes and enablers that bring about the transition process.
-Although the tool is originally designed to evaluate CE on a company level, the two categories outcomes and enablers represent a simplification of the process phases, which could potentially be applied to any set of metrics independent from the level of analysis.
+A national monitoring framework should follow the logical approach to include CE macro-level metrics measuring outcomes and metrics for the transition process towards a CE.
+Therefore, metrics should be divided into measures for activities enabling the transition and actual outcomes of a CE.45 In the monitoring tool Circulytics by Ellen MacArthur Foundation (2020), a distinction is made between the desired outcomes and enablers that bring about the transition process.
+Although the tool was originally designed to evaluate CE at a company level, the two categories of outcomes and enablers represent a simplification of the process phases, which could potentially be applied to any set of metrics independent of the level of analysis.46

 The outcome category thereby consists of metrics to evaluate energy use and material flows, for example, the share of secondary materials used in production.
-Metrics in the enabler category aim to assess in how far a system (in that context a company) activity is supporting the implementation of CE.
-Metrics in this category evaluate for example the number of jobs dedicated to CE.
+Metrics in the enabler category aim to assess how far a system (in that context, a company) activity supports the implementation of CE.
+Metrics in this category evaluate, for example, the number of jobs dedicated to CE.
 The description of the categories is illustrated in Table 1, which will be applied in the next step to sort a set of national CE metrics.

-Category Description Exemplary metric Transition to a CE Enablers Means and activities enabling the transition towards a CE Share of CE related investments Outcomes Impacts lead consumption environmenta of CE Impacts leading to a decrease in resource consumption, thereby reducing environmental and socio-economic effects of CE Total amount of waste sent to landfill
+Category Description Exemplary metric Enablers Means and activities enabling the transitiontowards a CE Share of CE-related investments Outcomes Impacts leading to a decrease in resource consumption, thereby reducing environmental and socio-economic effects of CE The total amount of waste sent to landfill